isharacomix/8bitmooc/mooc/pages/content/meta/about.md

 self-paced, and there's no rush to get to the level you need in order to understand where the couse is going.

+This class is not designed to be easy.
+It's meant to be a challenge, since it involves programming using technology that's essentially 20 years old.
+If you don't have a programming background, then it will be even more challenging.
+However, the idea behind this course is that the challenge is part of the reward, and that the work will pay for itself in due time.

+If you're interested in the history of technology or video games, or have ever wanted to understand how hardware works, then there's something in this course for you.

 What will you learn
 -------------------